Simulating data with SLiM and msprime backends

 Things seem to be looking good and behave as expected!
 A couple of observations:

-populations.
+• In the model without gene flow, the \(f_4\) statistic value is zero for both x1 and x2 populations.
 This is expected, because \(f_4\) ~0 is consistent with the relationship between lineages conforming to a standard phylogenetic tree (no admixture edges).
-Essentially, \(f_4\) is a hypothesis test of “tree-ness” of the data. - In the model which includes gene flow from
+Essentially, \(f_4\) is a hypothesis test of “tree-ness” of the data.

-, the \(f_4\) value is significantly negative.
-This means that a simple tree hypothesis can be rejected and that gene flow must have occurred betweenb
+• In the model which includes gene flow from b to x1, the \(f_4\) value is significantly negative.
+This means that a simple tree hypothesis can be rejected and that gene flow must have occurred between b and x1.
+Note that this test does not reveal the direction of gene flow, only it’s presence.

-in the gene flow model and 0% ancestry in all other cases. - Most importantly, the results obtained from the SLiM and msprime back ends are nearly exactly the same.
+• Most importantly, the results obtained from the SLiM and msprime back ends are nearly exactly the same.
 This means that (for non-spatial models) you can use SLiM and msprime backend interchangeably.

 Computing allele frequency spectra